Tokyo Olympics could be cancelled, warns IOC member Dick Pound

 But as for the possibility of postponement, he said “you just don’t postpone something on the size and scale of the Olympics.
 There’s so many moving parts, so many countries and different seasons, and competitive seasons, and television seasons.
 You can’t just say, ‘We’ll do it in October.'”

-Pound added the future of the Tokyo Games is largely out of the IOC’s hands and depends on the course the virus takes.
+Mr Pound added the future of the Tokyo Games was largely out of the IOC’s hands and depended on the course the virus outbreak takes.

-Australian Olympic Committee CEO Matt Carroll said they were receiving advice and updates from both the IOC and the Tokyo Olympics organising committee.
+Australian Olympic Committee CEO Matt Carroll said advice and updates were being received from both the IOC and the Tokyo Olympics organising committee.

-He added they were also monitoring the training and preparation schedules of all Aussie athletes participating in the Games.
+He said the AOC was also monitoring training and preparation schedules of all Aussie athletes intending to participate in the games.

-“Firstly, our foremost role is to ensure the health, safety and well-being of Australian athletes,” he told Sunrise.
+“Our foremost role is to ensure the health, safety and wellbeing of Australian athletes,” he told Sunrise.

 “We’re receiving advice from them (the IOC and the Tokyo Games organising committee), and also great advice from the federal government.